Command Line Tools¶

 aep-compare version1.aepx version2.aepx

-# Export differences as JSON
+# Export two-file diff as JSON

 aep-compare original.aep modified.aep --json > diff.json